Daniel Norgren

-Daniel Norgren (born 18 July 1983), is a Swedish singer-songwriter.
+Lennarth Daniel Norgren (born 18 July 1983) is a Swedish singer-songwriter.
 He has been working through a small indie label called Superpuma Records since 2006.

 Norgren's debut album Kerosene Dreams was mainly recorded on homemade instruments and was followed up by Outskirt in 2008.
 This album attracted a steady crowd of blues fans and also opened the doors for touring Europe.
-In 2010 Horrifying Deatheating Bloodspider was released and opened the doors even wider.
-It was also nominated for singer/songwriter album of the year at the Swedish manifest gala.
+In 2010, Horrifying Deatheating Bloodspider was released and opened the doors even wider.
+It was also nominated for singer-songwriter album of the year at the Swedish manifest gala.
 Horrifying Deatheating Bloodspider was followed up by the six-track EP Black Vultures in late 2011, including "Going Home Finally" that was originally tracked for and aired in the BBC Radio show called God's Jukebox.